Iberia-Ent/software-engineering--roles-definition/job_descriptions/tech_lead.md

 ## What we expect from you

 A technical lead in Iberia is responsible for coordinating epic implementations.
 It’s the owner of the technical debt backlog and serves as an interface between business, architecture, and the teams.
-The technical lead is expected t- have a very proactive attitude and work totally independent.
+The technical lead is expected to have a very proactive attitude and work totally independent.
 - Functional requirements
-    - 3 amigos with QA and P- (epic level)
+    - 3 amigos with QA and PO (epic level)
-    - Challenge feature implementation and identify conflictive features t- remove - Guide more junior roles following the defined solutions
+    - Challenge feature implementation and identify conflictive features to remove - Guide more junior roles following the defined solutions
     - Coordinate software development on epics and other concrete tasks
     - Promote Pair/Mob programming
 - Observability